1.2 CBT Format & Scaled Scoring

 Most questions are four-option multiple-choice, but NCEES also uses alternative item types (AITs).
 Expect a handful of:

-• Multiple-correct items where you select all answers that apply (partial selections are wrong).
+• Multiple-correct items where you select all answers that apply; partial selections are scored wrong, so read the prompt for how many to choose.

-• Point-and-click items where you click a region of a figure, circuit, or table.
+• Point-and-click (hotspot) items where you click a region of a figure, circuit, schematic, or table.

-• Drag-and-drop items where you place labels, values, or steps into the correct slots.
+• Drag-and-drop items where you place labels, values, or ordered steps into the correct slots.

 • Fill-in-the-blank items where you type a numeric answer with no options to reverse-engineer.

-Fill-in-the-blank items are worth special attention because you cannot back-solve from choices.
+Fill-in-the-blank items deserve special attention because you cannot back-solve from choices.
 Practice computing clean numeric answers and respecting the requested units and significant figures.
+Misreading a units request (mA vs A, dB vs ratio) is a common silent loss on these.

 No guessing penalty — answer everything